Brigham Young University: Athletics

 BYU sponsors 21 athletic teams that compete in Division I of the NCAA, plus 6 teams that compete in extramural competition and over 50 intramural activities.
 All sports teams compete in the Big 12 Conference except for men's volleyball which is a member of the Mountain Pacific Sports Federation.
 BYU's sports teams have won a total of 14 NCAA championships and 26 non-NCAA championships.
 In 2021, BYU formally accepted an invitation to the Big 12 Conference and started participating in the conference in the 2023–24 school year.
 Also that year, BYU's athletics program was ranked #17 out of 293 Division I schools for overall athletics by the National Association of Collegiate Directors of Athletics (Directors' Cup).

 BYU's athletic teams are named the "Cougars", with Cosmo the Cougar serving as the school's mascot since 1953.
 The school's fight song is the Cougar Fight Song.
 Because many of its players serve on full-time missions for two years (men when they are 18, women when 19), BYU athletes are often older on average than other schools' players.
 The NCAA allows students to serve missions for two years without subtracting that time from their eligibility period.
 This has caused minor controversy, but is largely recognized as not lending the school any significant advantage, since players receive no athletic and little physical training during their missions.
 BYU has also received attention from sports networks for refusal to play games on Sunday, as well as expelling players due to honor code violations.

 The university's teams and individual players have won various awards for their achievements.
-Its football has had seven inductees into the College Football Hall of Fame and one Heisman Trophy winner, and it won the National Championship in 1984.
+Its football has had seven inductees into the College Football Hall of Fame and one Heisman Trophy winner, and it claims the National Championship in 1984.
 In basketball, BYU has had several standout basketball players including 2011 Naismith College Player of the Year Jimmer Fredette and 1981 John R. Wooden Award winner Danny Ainge.